-FORGIVE YOURSELF FOR YOUR MISTAKES AND BAD GAMES, LEARN FROM THEM AND LEAVE THEM IN THE PAST - Understand that your success as an athlete is based on your failures.
+Understand that your success as an athlete is ultimately based upon your failures.
 You can NOT become a champion without failing.
 Therefore, how you handle your failures is absolutely critical to how successful you'll ultimately become.
-When you have a bad game, look for what you did wrong.
+When you have a poor performance, look for what you did wrong.
 DON'T waste your time and energy beating yourself up!
 Getting down on yourself has no constructive value whatsoever.
-Instead, learn from your mistakes, forgive yourself for being human and then leave the bad game in the PAST where it belongs!
+Instead, learn from your mistakes, forgive yourself for being human and then leave the bad performance in the PAST where it belongs!